 SNWAs tributary water quality monitoring program is the only program regularly monitoring runoff from the Las Vegas Valley.
 The program monitors data quarterly for all tributaries entering the Las Vegas Wash.
 Besides assessing the source water inputs to the Wash, this program is necessitated by CCRFCDs NPDES permit.
 Additional quarterly monitoring in Duck Creek monitors selenium concentrations exclusively.
 Reducing SNWAs water quality programs in the Wash could free up resources to provide for monitoring in the tributaries or elsewhere.
 The tributaries could be placed on a rotational monitoring program with sampling locations selected throughout the entire reach with a select set of parameters to be measured.
 The tributaries are currently only monitored at one location near its confluence with the Wash.
 Increasing sampling frequency, number of locations and analyses sampled along the tributaries could provide increased knowledge of the tributaries on a greater temporal scale.
-Placing the tributaries on a rotational schedule would reduce the cost and resource demand of sampling all tributaries at once.
+Placing the tributaries at once.
 Many state water quality monitoring program use a rotational program due to the lack of resources to monitor an entire state all at once.